Gary John Previts

-Gary John Previts (born 1942) is an American accountant, a Distinguished University Professor at Case Western Reserve University (Cleveland, Ohio USA) and Professor of Accountancy in the Weatherhead School of Management.
+Gary John Previts (born 1942) an American accountant, is a Distinguished University Professor Emeritus at Case Western Reserve University (Cleveland, Ohio USA).
+From 1979 to June 30, 2023, he was Professor of Accountancy in the Weatherhead School of Management teaching undergraduate, masters, and doctoral courses.
 He is known for his work on the history of the theory and practice of accountancy.